Seychelles Limited Liability Company (LLC)

 The Seychelles are a chain of over 100 islands in the Indian Ocean.
-Officially called the “Republic of Seychelles”.
-Independence was granted in 1976 from the United Kingdom.
-Its political system is a unitary presidential republic with a democratically elected legislature and a president.
+Officially, it is called the “Republic of Seychelles”.
+It received its independence from the United Kingdom in 1976.
+Its political system is a unitary presidential republic.
+Therefore, it has a democratically elected legislature and a president.

 A Seychelles Limited Liability Company (LLC) has the following benefits:

-• No Taxes: A Seychelles Pty.
-Ltd. (LLC) company enjoys totally tax free profits as long as every member is a foreigner and all income is earned outside of the Seychelles.
+- No Taxes: A Seychelles Pty.
+Ltd. (LLC) company enjoys totally tax free profits; that is, as long as every member is a foreigner and all income is earned outside of the Seychelles.
 However, U.S. taxpayers and anyone subject to global taxation must report all income to their tax authorities.

 LLC Company Name

 The LLC must choose a trade name which will not resemble any other Seychelles company name.

 LLC’s must end their company name with either “Limited Liability Company” or its abbreviation “LLC”; or “Proprietary Company” or its abbreviation “Pty.
 Ltd.”.

 Typically, foreigners use this type of company to conduct business outside of the Seychelles.
 Additionally, one can use the Seychelles limited liability company to conduct business in the Seychelles with citizens and residents.